 Problem: As more of the land in your town becomes part of larger farms, there is less room for younger people and retired farmers to buy small homes.
 Right now, there are two farms that are up for sale because the farmers are struggling to make a living.
-The town can either leave the land zoned for farming or can be zoned for homes.
+The town can either leave the land zoned for farming or it can be zoned for homes.
 The farms have a few small streams running through them, and one of them has a wetland, which are marshy areas that have lots of biodiversity, take pollution out of streams, and prevent floods and erosion.

 A. Keep the land zoned as farmland, but transition to organic practices.
 In order to avoid the use of pesticides, the town will only allow organic farming, which will keep the soil healthy and protect the wetland.
-This type of low-impact farming would improve human health because it would provide the town with a source of local food, and it would promote biodiversity because fragile habitat would be protected.
-The town will have to support the farmers while they transition to organic farming at a cost of \$3,000.
+The town will have to support the farmers while they transition to organic farming for a year at a cost of \$3,000.
 After the transition to organic farming is complete, the town will earn \$500 a year in taxes from the farmers.

 Ecosystem Services and Consequence Who will this most affect?

-Money Costs and Profit

-+4 Water quality card The marsh will be protected and no more

-chemicals will be used.

-+2 Biodiversity card The marsh and organic farm provide habitat

-for fish, frogs and birds

-+2 Human health card There will be fewer toxins in the water, and

-healthier, organic food for people to eat.

-- \$3,000 Supporting organic farmers.
+Money Costs and Profit +4 Water quality card The marsh will be protected and no more chemicals will be used. +2 Biodiversity card The marsh and organic farm provide habitat for fish, frogs and birds - 1 Air quality card Farming, even if organic, still uses fossil fuels +4 Human health card There will be fewer toxins in the water, and healthier, organic food for people to eat. - \$3,000 Supporting organic farmers.
 Residents who like this idea: 70%

-B. Keep the land zoned as a commercial, modern farm, and allow farmers to continue using chemicals to kill weeds and pests.
+B. Keep the land zoned as a conventional farm, and allow farmers to continue using chemicals to kill weeds and pests.
 This will not dramatically improve the environment, but may allow some farmers to offer food at more competitive prices.
-This will earn the town \$500 a year in taxes.
+This will earn the town \$500 a year in taxes, right away.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -4 Water quality card The marsh will be less protected and chemicals will continue to be used. -2 Biodiversity card The marsh will be more polluted -1 Human health card There will be continually more toxins in the water, but people will still have access to fresh vegetables + \$500 Profit from taxes Residents who like this idea: 80%
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -4 Water quality card The marsh will be less protected and chemicals will continue to be used. -2 Biodiversity card The marsh will be more polluted - 2 Air quality card Farm equipment uses fossil fuels, and some chemicals can also cause air pollution -2 Human health card There will be continually more toxins in the water, but people will still have access to fresh vegetables + \$500 Profit from taxes Residents who like this idea: 80%

 C. Zone the land for development.
 You will have to build a better road system for the new homes, and will have to connect them to the town's water and electrical systems.
-This will cost \$5,000, but you will make \$8000 in property taxes during the first year, and \$1,500 each additional year.
+This will cost \$5,000, but you will make \$1,500 in property taxes each year.
 Building cheaper housing would be great for many local residents, who think the town of Rabbit has become too expensive.
 It would also allow the town to keep more people in the area, which will eventually help the economy, since those people would work and shop in town.

 Ecosystem Services and Consequence Who will this most affect?

-Money Costs and Profit

--4 Air quality card Homes will use energy that increases air

-pollution

--4 Water quality card The wetland will be lost

--4 Biodiversity card The marsh and soil ecosystems will be lost.

--3 Human health card People may be happier, with increased space

-for development, but will be harmed by

-decreased air and water quality.

-+ \$3000 Profit from taxes.

-Residents who like this idea: 2 60%
+Money Costs and Profit -4 Air quality card Homes will use energy that increases air pollution -4 Water quality card The wetland will be lost -4 Biodiversity card The marsh and soil ecosystems will be lost -3 Human health card People will be harmed by decreased air and water quality - \$3500 Costs minus profit from taxes Residents who like this idea : 60%